gokulkrh/Snake_game/README.md

 ### NOTE:
 This is my first attempt in making a game in C, so you may find the code to be less readable.

-I used this video as a guide to make the game (https://www.youtube.com/watch?v=AaGK-fj-BAM)

-If you find it hard to understand the code, your better off watching the video.
+I used this video as a guide to make the game (https://www.youtube.com/watch?v=AaGK-fj-BAM) If you find it hard to understand the code, your better off watching the video.

-Feel free to use the code :)
+Feel free to modify and use the code :)